Wholesale Deal ROI Calculator

 How to use the Wholesale Deal ROI Calculator

-The calculator takes the same numbers a wholesaler tracks every week (VA count, unique list records, contact rate, qualified rate, qualified leads needed per contract, and average assignment fee) and projects steady-state output.
+The calculator takes the same numbers a investor tracks every week (VA count, unique list records, contact rate, qualified rate, qualified leads needed per contract, and average assignment fee) and projects steady-state output.
 It is not a forecast for month one.
 It is a model for what your operation produces once the VA is ramped, the list is dialed in, and the CRM is filling with usable follow-ups.

 Contact rate is the single biggest variable in this model.
 On the VA Horizon Readymode setup, a caller typically runs 800 to 1,200 dial attempts and reaches 150 to 200 live connections per workday.
 The 17.5% standard is the midpoint of that operating range.
 Actual results move with list freshness, skip tracing quality, and dialing time.